-My wife, Beverly, and I decided to adopt a baby from China in February, 2000.
+My wife, Beverly, and I decided to adopt a baby from China in February of 2000.
 We chose to adopt from China for several reasons.
 As a result of my academic background and many years of focusing on the Pacific Rim in the travel industry, I had developed an intrinsic interest in Asia.
 In addition, my wife and I have friends in New York that were facilitators for Chinese adoptions.
 Working through them we felt comfortable with the entire adoption process in China.
-With all things considered, it seemed logical, and almost preordained that we adopt a baby from China.
+With all things considered, it seemed logical, and almost preordained, that we adopt a baby from China.

 Once we received our final papers and interview dates with the U.S Consulate in China, we flew directly to Hong Kong then transferred by train to Guangzhou.
 We would spend a total of five days in Guangzhou before leaving with Zennia.

-Because of its location adjacent to the U.S. Consulate in the Shamian Dao Island section of Guangzhou, the Four Star White Swan Hotel is truly the epicenter of adoptive parents’ activity in China.
+Because of its location adjacent to the U.S. Consulate in the Shamian Dao Island section of Guangzhou, the four-star White Swan Hotel is truly the epicenter of adoptive parents’ activity in China.
 Every morning, at the lavishly prepared breakfast buffet, one sees dozens of new adopted Chinese babies with their proud American parents.
 It’s a unique experience to witness this wonderfully positive group dynamic.

 Shamian Dao Island itself was a blessed retreat from the hectic intensity of other areas of Guangzhou.
 The island became a British and French concession area after China’s defeat in the Opium Wars.
-Many dilapidated colonial buildings in the area are being re-furbished to their original character.
+Many dilapidated colonial buildings in the area are being refurbished to their original character.
 Despite the stifling air pollution, it’s still a fascinating area to wander around from the hotel.

 Being July, we expected hot, sultry weather.
 The level of air pollution, however, was more severe than any other Chinese or S.E.
 Asian city we have visited.
-The combination of an ever increasing number of auto traffic and industrial wastes mixed with the hot, humid climate made any sort physical activity a major effort.
+The combination of an ever increasing number of auto traffic and industrial wastes mixed with the hot, humid climate made any sort of physical activity a major effort.

 We were told by our facilitator that we would be introduced to Zennia the day following our arrival.
 However, after checking in at the hotel and starting to unpack, we heard a knock at the door of our room – THERE WAS ZENNIA!
 To our total surprise, the local facilitator had arranged for Zennia to be delivered to us a day early.
 Both Bev and I had talked about the possible emotional reaction to first seeing and holding our newly adopted daughter.
 The reality of meeting Zennia, however, was surreal — no big emotional outburst.
-We were simply transfixed by this once in a lifetime experience.
-Although Zennia was ten months old, she was extremely tiny and cried with a weak voice.
+We were simply transfixed by this once-in-a-lifetime experience.
+Although Zennia was 10 months old, she was extremely tiny and cried with a weak voice.
 The combination of being raised in an orphanage and being fed formula of rice milk with sugar had given her a fragile and weak appearance.
 Despite her impaired condition, Zennia beamed an infectious, beautiful smile.
 It truly was love at first sight.